wso2/docs-is/en/identity-server/next/docs/get-started/try-samples/ws-federation-webapp.md

 2. Login using your credentials.

 3. Provide the required consent.
-You will be redirected to the WSO2 IS Passive STS Service and then redirected back to the configured `replyUrl`.
+You will be redirected to the WSO2 IS WS-Federation Service and then redirected back to the configured `replyUrl`.

-You will see the passive STS response with the requested claims on the screen.
+You will see the WS-Federation response with the requested claims on the screen.